Frequently Asked Questions

 Participants will be responsible for purchasing their own travel insurance costs, which can be claimed back from their individual travel grant.
 Travel insurance receipts should be sent to the Co-ordinator to confirm that all participants are insured.

 Guidance on where to purchase suitable travel insurance can be found in the participant guide.
-Generally, we recommend participants to consider more inclusive travel insurance (i.e. that insures electrical items) if you are traveling with belongings that you cannot afford to lose.
+Generally, we recommend participants to consider more inclusive travel insurance (i.e. that insures electrical items) if you are travelling with belongings that you cannot afford to lose.

 European Health Insurance Card